Updated November 15, 2018

-While no start date for the program has yet been announced by the New Jersey Division of Taxation, the Tax Amnesty program may not launch until after November 1, 2018 but already has a firm completion date of January 15, 2019.
+The Tax Amnesty program launches on November 15, 2018 and has a firm completion date of January 15, 2019.
 The amnesty period allows for an approximately 90-day window during which eligible taxpayers must take advantage of the offering.
 Those who are eligible but fail to file during the amnesty period will incur an additional 5% non-abatable penalty.

-Taxpayers who apply for and are accepted into the program are obligated to file and remit both the full amount of taxes due and half of any interest owed as of November 1, 2018.
+Taxpayers who apply for and are accepted into the program by registering online at https://taxamnesty.nj.gov/ are obligated to file and remit both the full amount of taxes due and half of any interest owed as of November 1, 2018.
 These payments are nonrefundable.

 Although collection costs, recovery fees, delinquency penalties, late filing penalties, and late payment penalties are among the items waived under the Tax Amnesty program, civil fraud and criminal penalties, if applicable, will not be waived.
 Additionally, the program does not accept any taxpayer who, at the time of payment, is under criminal investigation or charge for any state tax matter.

-Untracht Early will update you when an effective date is announced by the New Jersey Division of Taxation.
-If you have questions about the Tax Amnesty program, please contact your Untracht Early advisor.
+If you have questions about the Tax Amnesty program or how to register for it, please contact your Untracht Early advisor.